 - Likeness: Any recognizable representation, including voice, signature, or personal identity

-NIL deals come in many forms, depending on an athlete’s visibility, sport, and audience.
+NIL deals come in many forms in this NIL deals guide 2025, depending on an athlete’s visibility, sport, and audience.

 - Brand Endorsements: Athletes promote products or services for companies ranging from local businesses to national brands